 Large red eyes glared at the man in baleful revulsion.

 He retracted his hand.
 "Ahem."
 Blushing at her scrutiny he automatically returned the badge to her comrade.
 "Have a safe stay.
 Keep your badge with you at all times.
 We are amidst searching for runaway slaves."

 "We assure you," Her lips molded into an elegant smile, "My husband will not be leaving my side at all."

 "Well I wouldn't have it any other way."
 The sentry assessed the tall man.
 "Losing something precious is a regrettable thing, right?"

 Yuki grabbed the reins to her horse and followed Zero further in the mouth of the city.
 "So, husband, what amenities beyond do you wish to treat me?
 I've traveled high and low, compromised sleep and beauty and rode on an empty stomach to be at your side.
 Don't I deserve silk, warm beddings and boisterous nights under you as a reward?"

 Zero tugged his fair horse, unresponsive to her teasing.

 "Guess I'll be doing all the bouncing tonight huh?"

-A gurgling hiss slipped out of his parted lips, fangs protruding in his low, hallow answer, Zero glared, "As you wish."
+A gurgling hiss slipped out of his parted lips and fangs protruded in his low hallow answer.
+"As you wish."